How to create simple, robust project plans

 Once you’ve answered all the questions, held all the discussions, and filled up a warehouse of sticky notes, it’s time to write your project plan.
 Whether it’s in the words you choose or the formatting and design, keep it simple.

-Here are some helpful details that should be part of any plan, no matter the format:
+Here are some helpful details that should be part of any plan:

 - Project name